 (2) The Council must comply with any direction under subsection (1) but may on its own initiative at any time (whether before or after the scheme ceases to have effect) review the operation of a scheme.

-(3) A review may, but need not, be conducted in order to decide whether a scheme should be amended or revoked or whether a new scheme should be made.
+(3) A review may, but need not, be conducted in order to decide —

+(a) in the case of a scheme prepared under this Act, whether the scheme should be amended or revoked or whether a new scheme should be made; or

+(b) in the case of an interstate scheme, whether the operation of the scheme should be terminated in relation to this jurisdiction.

 [Section 29 inserted by No. 25 of 2004 s.
-11.]
+11; amended by No. 3 of 2010 s.
+20.]

 29A.
 Amendment and revocation of schemes

-(1) An occupational association may prepare an amendment to or revocation of a scheme that relates to its members.
+(1) An occupational association may prepare an instrument amending or revoking a scheme that relates to its members.

-(2) The Council may, on the application of an occupational association, prepare or approve an amendment to or revocation of a scheme that relates to the members of the association.
+(2) The Council may, on the application of an occupational association, prepare or approve an instrument amending or revoking a scheme that relates to the members of the association.

-(3) The Minister may direct the Council to prepare an amendment to or revocation of a scheme.
+(3) The Minister may direct the Council to prepare an instrument amending or revoking a scheme.

-(4) The Council must comply with any direction under subsection (3) but may on its own initiative, at any time while the scheme remains in force, prepare an amendment to or revocation of a scheme.
+(4) The Council must comply with any direction under subsection (3) but may on its own initiative, at any time while the scheme remains in force, prepare an instrument amending or revoking a scheme.

-(5) The provisions of sections 20 to 28 apply, with any necessary modifications, to the amendment or revocation of a scheme in the same way as they apply to the making of a scheme.
+(5) The provisions of sections 20 to 28 extend, with any necessary modifications, to the amendment of a scheme by an instrument under this section.

+(6) The provisions of sections 20 to 27 (other than section 25(2)) extend, with any necessary modifications, to the revocation of a scheme by an instrument under this section.

-(6) The amendment or revocation of a scheme does not affect a right or liability arising during the application of the scheme to members of an occupational association before the amendment or revocation.
+(7) The amendment or revocation of a scheme does not affect a right or liability arising during the application of the scheme to members of an occupational association before the amendment or revocation.